 In case the alignment of the pipeline crosses the high tension electrical transmission lines belonging to the Electricity Board (BESCOM) or other authorities, the Contractor shall take all precautions necessary to see that the work is carried out with care and safety, without disturbing such transmission lines.
 The Contractor will be responsible to carry out all construction activities in such reaches in consultation with the owners of such facilities.
 However, satisfactory completion of the entire work will be the responsibility of the Contractor.

-If there are soak pits, sump pits removal of debris disposal and support of pipe on the pits are to be listed to be paid extra by engineer as per bid conditions
+If there are soak pits, sump pits removal of debris disposal and support of pipe on the pits are to be listed to be paid extra by engineer as per bid conditions.

 DETAILED SPECIFICATIONS OF EARTH WORK